srvk/eesen-transcriber/README.md

     vagrant up

 [Lots of output](https://github.com/srvk/eesen-transcriber/wiki/TranscribeOutput) will follow, as things download and install.
-You should then be able to try out the transcriber with the supplied test audio file (note that the file in the working directory `test2.mp3` is visible from inside the VM as `/vagrant/test2.mp3`):
+If you get warnings about retrying, please be patient as this can take up to 5 minutes.
+You should then be able to try out the transcriber with the supplied test audio file:

     vagrant ssh -c "vids2web.sh /vagrant/test2.mp3"

-If all goes well you can see results at the URL `http://192.168.56.101` from the host computer.
+If all goes well you can see results at the URL `http://192.168.56.101`.
+This is a shorthand way of running commands in the virtual machine (guest) from the host computer.
+It accomplishes the same thing as several steps:

+  * vagrant ssh (log into the virtual machine with automatic username/password pair vagrant/vagrant)
+  * cd tools/eesen-offline-transcriber (this is on the search path, the home folder for transcribing)
+  * ./vids2web /vagrant/test2.mp3 (transcribe audios/videos and update the web results page)
+You might notice that once logged into the VM, all the files that were in your host computer working directory are visible in the folder /vagrant.
+This is a convenient way to store many large input and output files on the host without running out of space in the guest VM.
+You will see several more scripts from the [transcriber core system](https://github.com/srvk/srvk-eesen-offline-transcriber/blob/master/README.md) which support different transcription methods.

 #### Running with AWS Provider